findirfin/findirfin.dev/md/content/posts/Second Post.md

-if this works, then I'mall set and I just need to work on style
+if this works, then I'm all set and I just need to work on style